-Mr. Tan Jiong has served as Senior Executive Vice President of the Bank since January 2017.
-Mr. Tan joined BOC in June 1988, and took office as Deputy Head of BOC Tibet Branch (in charge of the branch's work) in April 2003, and had successively served as Head of BOC Tibet Branch and Head of BOC Yunnan Branch from February 2006.
-He took office as Chairman of Bank of China Investment Management Co., Ltd. in September 2011, and Head of BOC Guangdong Branch in March 2015.
-Mr. Tan Jiong graduated from Wuhan University and received a doctorate degree in economics from Wuhan University.
+Mr. Tan has served as Senior Executive Vice President of the Bank since January 2017.
+He joined Bank of China (BOC) in June 1988.
+He previously served as Deputy General Manager (person in charge) and General Manager of Tibet Branch, and General Manager of Yunnan Branch of BOC, Chairman of Bank of China Investment Management Co., Ltd. and General Manager of Guangdong Branch.
+Mr. Tan graduated from Wuhan University and obtained a Doctorate degree in Economics.
+He is a senior economist.